Best result: never previously qualified

 Where they play: Windsor Park, Belfast

-Despite some memorable wins, Northern Ireland have never sent a team to the finals of the competition, coming closest in the 1984 qualifying series when they beat holders West Germany home and away.
+Despite some memorable wins, Northern Ireland had never sent a team to the finals of the UEFA European Championship until now, previously coming closest in the 1984 qualifying series when they beat holders West Germany home and away.
 In contrast there have been three appearances at the FIFA World Cup, the first in 1958 resulting in a quarter-final appearance and the second, in 1982, featuring a famous 1-0 win over hosts Spain.
 Like all-time top marksman David Healy, the great George Best sadly never graced a major tournament.
+The current crop, under manager Michael O'Neill, will get that opportunity to shine on the big stage in France.

 Final tournament: P0 W0 D0 L0 F0 A0